-Whenever the map is in the Heading Up orientation (where North is not at the top), a compass appears on the map.
+Whenever the map is in the Heading Up orientation, a compass appears on the map.
 The arrow on the compass points North and the text on the compass indicates the direction you are driving.
 You can touch the compass to switch to North Up (described above).